MIDASverse/citest/docs/methodology.md

 with \(\nu_{\text{old}} = (m-1)(1 + 1/r)^2\) where \(r = (1 + 1/m)B / \bar{U}\), and \(\nu_{\text{obs}}\) depends on the complete-data degrees of freedom (\(K - 1\)).

-## Variance methods
+## Variance estimation

-`citest` offers two variance estimation strategies via the `variance_method` parameter.

-### `mi_crossfit` (default)

-The recommended method.
-Computes observation-level scores and uses fold-level aggregation with the Nadeau--Bengio correction and Barnard--Rubin degrees of freedom, as described above.
+The variance estimator computes observation-level scores and uses fold-level aggregation with the Nadeau--Bengio correction and Barnard--Rubin degrees of freedom, as described above.

 Key properties:

 - Uses **common random numbers** across imputations within each fold (same classifier seed and permutation), so between-imputation variance \(B\) reflects imputation uncertainty rather than Monte Carlo noise
 - Returns Barnard--Rubin degrees of freedom alongside the test statistic

-### `legacy_fold`

-The original method.
-Computes a single scalar difference per fold per imputation, then applies Rubin's rules to the fold-level means.
-Uses \(K - 1\) degrees of freedom for the *t*-distribution.

 ## Kappa diagnostic